Phylliida/ResoniteEasyFunctionWrapper/README.md

 This is a mod that lets you create custom protoflux nodes that call c# code, while remaining compatible with people without the mod.

-Warning: my custom node maker needs an update to support the named relays this mod produces!
-In progress, should b ready in a bit.

 ## Installation

 Follow the instructions for installing [Hot Reload Lib](https://github.com/Nytra/ResoniteHotReloadLib/tree/main?tab=readme-ov-file#pre-requisites),